rupendrab/UCIHAR/README.md

 4. If the directory where you unzipped the data file is different from the the directory where the R source code (run_analysis.R) is located, you can do one of the follwing:
    1. Edit the file run_analysis.R to change the line defining datasetdir at the top of the file to the location where the source data is.
    2. Change working directory to the data directory in R console or R studio using setwd.
 5. Run the R file using `source("run_analysis.R")`.
 Please note that if you changed your directory to a different location than the directory where run_analysis.R is located, you will have to enter the full path in the source command.
+This will take a couple of minutes as I have added steps to parse through all the Inertial Data files (more description in Code Book).
+6. At the end of the process, you will have the following done:
+   1.
+   2.